-Duct cleaning has become popular in recent years, with commercial cleaning services popping up everywhere.
+Air duct cleaning has become popular in recent years, with commercial cleaning services popping up everywhere.
 But is the service worth it, or is it a scam?

-Duct Cleaning Services
+Air Duct Cleaning Services

 Professional duct cleaning services use specialized blowers, vacuums, and brushes to clean out the supply, intake, and return ducts throughout your home.
 Duct cleaning should also involve a thorough cleaning of the air handler, registers, grilles, fans, motors, housings, and coils of the HVAC system.